 Like most rhythm games it has no storyline so the game starts off by choosing either of three characters/muses: Rin, Buro, or Marija with their own in-game bonus or effects that can help you clear the game.
 In addition to muses’ multiple costumes, you’ll also have an assistant called ‘Elfin’ as your support on either health, fever bar, or song points

 With that kind of gameplay, it’s simple hit-and-avoid mechanics (with ‘hold’ notes here and there).
 Hit the monsters that you see on sight with great accuracy and at the same time avoid the spikes being thrown at you.
-Game over or stage is failed when your HP bar plummets to zero.
+The game is over or the stage failed when your HP bar plummets to zero.

 You’ll be rewarded with collectible items every time you clear a song with or without rewards and those collectibles can either be another character, an elfin (game assistant), a loading screen image, or an animated Muse Dash intro.